temporal-sa/codec-cors-credentials/README.md

 <img src="./docs/decode-403.png" width="400">

 ### Codec Server with Alice
-Logout of the Codec Server an re-login with Alice, who is authorized to decode the encrypted payloads:
+Logout of the Codec Server and re-login with Alice, who is authorized to decode the encrypted payloads:

 #### Login as Alice: